bona fides

 Folks keep trying to shoehorn the simulation theory into our present concept of virtual reality – thinking that everything must be reducible to ones and zeros on some kind of circuit board, and that behind this fake reality is a “base reality” which is really real.
 They seem reluctant to imagine that base reality itself could be a kind of simulation – though Indian philosophers have been teaching this for millennia.
 It’s amazing how the Hindu concept of maya dovetails neatly with our modern understanding of the universe.
 The more we learn, the more the universe seems like a kind of holographic projection – appearing substantial, but in truth being more of an idea than a thing.

-It’s not that hard to imagine that our entire universe is the product of some sort of “reality generator” that deals not in ones and zeros, but in fields and photons – a “base reality” that is at once very real, and an illusion.
+It’s not that hard to imagine that our entire universe is the product of some sort of “reality generator” that deals not in ones and zeros, but in algorithms of fields and photons – a “base reality” that is at once very real, and an illusion.

 However we interpret the idea of simulation, they all require one feature: a Simulator.
 Who or what this simulator is is anybody’s guess, but many people call it God.
 But God is just a placeholder word, representing a necessary but unknown creative force or entity existing outside the simulation, beyond our view.
 Imagining this God as an alien being playing with a facsimile universe seems like a way to limit his/her/its creative capacities – which is kind of illogical, since we have no knowledge of God’s limits.